DriveTribe

 DriveTribe is a social networking platform founded as a hub for automotive content and digital socialising.
 Founded by presenters Jeremy Clarkson, James May and Richard Hammond alongside entrepreneur Ernesto Schmitt, the platform was characterised by its use of themed Tribes to build groups.

 Launching to the public in late 2016, DriveTribe allowed users to find groups with unique characteristics and personalities that best reflected their motoring interests, whilst being able to create their own tribes.
 The platform was backed pre-launch by $5.5m from Breyer Capital via Jim Breyer, one of the first Facebook investors, and Atomico, followed by $6.5m from 21st Century Fox.

 With a focus on motoring, the platform scaled rapidly, and by 2018, DriveTribe had 10 million daily active users and 140 million monthly users across its platforms.
 In 2021, the platform announced it was shifting to other social media platforms.
-DriveTribe has over 2.2 million subscribers on their YouTube as of August 2022.
+DriveTribe has 483.1 million total views and 2.63 million subscribers on their YouTube channel as of 1 September 2024.

 History

-DriveTribe was announced in April 2016, having been in stealth mode since December 2015, founded by the Top Gear trio; Jeremy Clarkson, Richard Hammond, and James May, alongside Ernesto Schmitt, a serial entrepreneur who has recently exited Beamly.
+DriveTribe was announced in April 2016, having been in stealth mode since December 2015, founded by the Top Gear trio; Jeremy Clarkson, Richard Hammond, and James May, alongside Ernesto Schmitt, a serial entrepreneur who had recently exited Beamly.
 Andy Wilman, the Top Gear producer was also noted as a founder.
-The platform was launched as the home for motoring, similar to what ‘Twitch (is) for video games or TripAdvisor for travel’.
-Variety noted that despite motoring being a ‘a bigger interest category than News & Current Affairs (410 million), Football (380 million) or Pets, Dating and Toys combined’, there was no single, massive online destination for motoring enthusiasts, until DriveTribe.
-The idea was that once successful, the Tribe model could be ‘extended [..] into other verticals, which could include fashion, music or food’.
+The platform was launched as the home for motoring, similar to what "Twitch (is) for video games or TripAdvisor for travel."
+Variety noted that despite motoring being a "a bigger interest category than News & Current Affairs (410 million), Football (380 million) or Pets, Dating and Toys combined", there was no single, massive online destination for motoring enthusiasts, until DriveTribe.
+The idea was that once successful, the Tribe model could be "extended [..] into other verticals, which could include fashion, music or food".